Male stereotypes and the ‘Man Box’

 Improving physical health can help your mental health

-We all know that regular exercise is good for the body.
-Playing a sport, jogging, cycling or even just walking to work all have physical benefits.
-Now, there’s even further reason to get fit, with studies suggesting that regular exercise is also good for your mind!
+We are all aware that regular exercise is good for the body.
+Playing sports, jogging, cycling, or even walking to work all have physical benefits.
+Now, there is another reason to get fit, with studies suggesting that regular exercise is also good for your mental health and emotional wellbeing.

 Read more